vrk-kpa/xroad-catalog/xroad-catalog-persistence/README.md

 # xroad-catalog-persistence
 Persistence library for xroad-catalog

-## Introduction to X-Road Catalog Collector
+## Introduction to X-Road Catalog Persistence

 The purpose of this piece of software is to persist and read persisted data.
 Used by the Collector and Lister